cstensonpv/CanvasProject/server/README.md

 ```
 PUT /user?param=value(&param2=value2)>
 ```
-the params are the serialization of the JSON Object from swift.
+(the params are the serialization of the JSON Object from swift.

-Hopefully I can get how this one looks when you try to send it.
+Hopefully I can get how this one looks when you try to send it.)

 #####Example
-update username "UserName" to "UserName22" id from UserName, and the param UserName is the desired UserName.
+Update username "UserName" to "UserName22" id from UserName, and UserName is the new UserName.
 ```
 PUT /user?_id=56ee9cac4eb7f89c051cc950&username=UserName22
 ```
-returns (if UserName22 is not already taken)
+returns new User objecty (if UserName22 is not already taken)
 ```javascript
 {
   "_id": "56ee9cac4eb7f89c051cc950",